shantanuuchak/loveleen-netlifycms/content/posts/2021-12-24-marital-rape-and-its-legality/index.md

 **Fact: According to the NCRB report of 2018, In every 16 minutes, one woman is raped and in every 4 minutes, at least one woman is the victim of domestic violence.**

 Thus, Marital rape remained a stereotype that Domestic violence or Rape can only occur outside their homes and women are safe in their own houses which is not at all true.
+Also, even if the government amends the law, it is very difficult for them to specify the limitations and conditions of the law to avoid unforeseen situations.

+# **NO means NO, whether it's by men or women, whether before marriage or after the marriage.**

+# **Rape is rape, irrespective of the other factors.**